callaunchpad/Musecage/README.md

 # Musecage Visual Question Answering Model

 ## Overview
-The goal of this project was to be able to build a network that would be able to answer a question about a given image.
+The goal of this project was to build a network that would be able to answer a question about a given image.

 Examples of some images and answers are shown here.
 ![](1.png)